 Regulations have been clarified and enforcement has begun.

-Either way, there are trobles ahead for organisations that do not get their act together.
+Either way, there are troubles ahead for organisations that do not get their act together.
 The Information Commissioner's Office (ICO) published clarity around the regulation in July 2019 with many other Data Protection Authorities' (DPAs) across Europe following suit.
-What has followed has seen the Court of Justice of the European Union's rulling in the Planet49 case, supporting the DPAs' clarification and the DPAs beginning to issue fines for breach of the regulation.
+What has followed has seen the Court of Justice of the European Union's ruling in the Planet49 case, supporting the DPAs' clarification and the DPAs beginning to issue fines for breach of the regulation.
 With many more complaints being received and a clear appetite amongst DPAs to ensure regulatory compliance, we can expect to see an increase in the number and severity of fines being issued moving forward.